 A former First Amendment and media lawyer, Mia practiced for more than a decade before trading her suits for loungewear (okay, okay, they’re sweatpants).
 Now she strives to write fun and flirty stories about imperfect characters finding their perfect match.

-Mia lives in Maryland with her husband, their two daughters, and an adorable puppy that finally sleeps through the night.
-For more information about Mia and her books, visit www.miasosa.com
+Mia lives in Maryland with her husband, their two daughters, and an adorable dog that rules them all.
+For more information about Mia and her books, visit www.miasosa.com.

 Why we love it: This is such a well-constructed bio, with a paragraph for each (1) listing accolades and praise from trade reviews, (2) including a blurb about Mia’s overall author brand, (3) describing her previous work experience and how she became an author, and (4) sharing personal information and directing readers to where they could learn more.